-To make any changes to content on MDN (either by editing a page or contributing a demo), you'll need an MDN profile.
-Don't worry, you don't need a profile if all you intend to do is read and search MDN!
-This simple guide will help you set up your MDN profile.
+To edit MDN content, you need an MDN profile.
+You don't need a profile to read or search the MDN docs.
+This guide will help you create your MDN profile.

-In addition, you can optionally sign up for notifications (such as when specific pages are changed) and messages (for example, if you opt to join our beta testing team, you might receive email about new features that need testing).
+In addition, you can sign up for notifications (such as when specific pages change) and messages.
+For example, if you join our beta testing team, you might receive email about new features that need testing.

-- Follow that service's prompts to connect your account to MDN.
+- Follow the prompts to connect your account to MDN.
+(GitHub example shown below)

-- If the email address you specified in step 4 isn't the same one you use with the authentication service, you'll need to check your email and click the link in the confirmation email we'll send you.
+- If the email address you specified in step 4 isn't the same one you use with the authentication service, please check your email and click the link in the confirmation email we send you.

-You can click on your name at the top of any MDN page to see your public profile.
-From there, you can click the "Edit" button to make changes or additions to your profile so you can share more about your interests, add links to your Twitter account or blog, and so forth.
+You can click on your name at the top of any MDN page to view your public profile.
+From there, you can click Edit to make changes or additions to your profile.

-Note: New usernames can't contain spaces or the "@" character.
-Keep in mind that your username will be displayed publicly to identify the work you've done!
+New usernames can't contain spaces or the "@" character.
+Keep in mind that your username will be displayed publicly to identify the work you've done.